britram/rains-prototype/draft-trammell-rains-protocol.md

 and Query.
 A third type of element, Answer, binds a Query to a set of Assertions in response to a Query.

+## Namespace Assumptions

+TODO: prosify: The RAINS Information Model makes a few assumptions about the namespaces in which assertions are made:

+- federated namespace with delegation a la DNS (reference?)
+- delegations can be organization-level, or sub-organization-level. an organization level name is one that someone has paid a registrar to place in a registry, and contains additional information about the registrar and the registrant (reference for this terminology?)

 ## Assertion

 An Assertion is a signed statement about a mapping from a subject name to an